gitnabeshin/M5Stack_CWTrainer/README.md

   * English / Japanese.
 * Training mode
   * Firstly it shows a letter and makes its Morse code sound.
-  * Secondaly you input Morse code.
+  * Secondary you input Morse code.
   * Then if it is correct, it switches to the next letter automaticaly.
 * Free Training mode
   * You can train inputting Morse code in wide screen.